nhathapham22/GoKartVR/README.md

    ```
 2. Install Unity Hub, Unity Editor & MS Visual Studio 2022
 3. Open the project you have just copied.
-4. You may also need to add some plugins for VR development in Unity.
+4. You also need to add plugins for VR development in Unity.
-5. You can play the game with you keyboard and monitor, but the best way is to connect the Meta Quest VR Headset from Meta to your computer.
+5. You can play the game with your keyboard and monitor, but the best way is to connect the Meta Quest VR Headset from Meta to your computer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>